liyunfan1223/mod-playerbots/README.md

 ## Frequently Asked Questions

-**Why won't my bot cast spells?**
+**Bots can't cast spells**

-- Ensure the presence of the required English DBC file (enUS).
+- Please make sure that the necessary English DBC file (enUS) is present.

-**Compilation failed on Windows?**
+**Compilation error**

-- Developed primarily on Linux, I may miss cross-platform compilation issues.
-Feel free to report them.

-- Future plans include implementing an auto build workflow to prevent such issues.
+- We support for Ubuntu, Windows, and macOS.

+- Continuous integration workflows have been established.
+You can review the build status in [GitHub Actions](https://github.com/liyunfan1223/mod-playerbots/actions).

+- If the latest build status fails, please revert to the previous commit.
+We will address the issue ASAP.

 ## Acknowledgements

 The code for this module is ported from [ZhengPeiRu21/mod-playerbots](https://github.com/ZhengPeiRu21/mod-playerbots) and [celguar/mangosbot-bots](https://github.com/celguar/mangosbot-bots).
 We extend our gratitude to @ZhengPeiRu21 and @celguar for the continued efforts in maintaining the module.

-We also want to express our sincere appreciation to all individuals who have contributed to playerbot development, both in the past and the present.
+We also want to express our sincere appreciation to all individuals who have contributed to playerbot development.
 Your dedication and efforts have been instrumental in shaping this project, and we are thankful for your contributions.